AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 * Export one-time or on a schedule.
 (Also available with [other export options](/help/analysis-workspace/export/export-project-overview.md).)

-* Export files in CSV or JSON format.
+* Export files in CSV, JSON, or Parquet format.
 (Also available with [other export options](/help/analysis-workspace/export/export-project-overview.md).)

 * Export tables that include multiple dimensions.